Baseline: Operation-Based Evolution and Versioning of Data: Visualizing Structure and Change

 \section{Visualizing Structure and Change}

-A primary goal of Baseline is useability.
+Usability is a primary goal of Baseline.
 We believe that people should have the same power as programs, entailing that all state is visualized in a UI and that all operations are manifested as direct manipulations in it.
 The same goes for our version control capabilities: differences are visualized and can be transferred.
 There is a playable demo (see Appendix~\ref{demo}) and a short video presentation at \url{https://www.hytradboi.com/2025/3b6de0f0-c61c-4e70-9bae-cca5a0e5bb7b-db-usability-as-if}.

 The following discussion concentrates on the rationale behind the key UI design decisions.
 Figure~\ref{fig:UI} displays a screen shot. \circledtext{1} The left hand column shows the history of operations on this database.
 History sidebars are a common technique but we were particularly inspired by Wrangler~\cite{kandel11}.